RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab04.md

 If you are still in the lab with time to spare, then do one of the following:

 Ask yourself: What are the value semantics of an IntList object?
 With just the automatic copy constructor and assignment operator, won't copies be shallow?
 Try adding these features to the class in a copy of intlist.h, and implement them in a copy of intlist.cpp.
-Offer to help the TA guide any struggling students.
+Offer to help the mentors with any students having a hard time with the lab.

-Evaluation and Grading
+## Evaluation and Grading

 Each student must accomplish the following to earn full credit [50 total points] for this lab: